hubverse-org/hubDocs/docs/source/overview/getting-started.md

 ## [`hubTemplate`](https://github.com/Infectious-Disease-Modeling-Hubs/hubTemplate)

-[`hubTemplate`](https://github.com/Infectious-Disease-Modeling-Hubs/hubTemplate) is a repository (under development) that provides a template for groups wishing to build and maintain a new modeling hub.
+The [`hubTemplate`](https://github.com/Infectious-Disease-Modeling-Hubs/hubTemplate) repository (under development) provides a skeleton structure for groups wishing to build and maintain a new modeling hub.
 This repository may be cloned to start a new repository for a modeling hub.